Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Introduction

 We adapt the definitions of \cite{hksurg} to construct a unit-regular Brakke flow with surgical modification.
 This gives one the freedom to localise the surgery.\footnote{Ultimately, one will use the maximum principle to show the existence arguments can be applied directly.
 There is no reason that the formalism of \cite{hssurg} and \cite{HBsurg} could not be used, however, the formalism of \cite{hksurg} makes it very clear what data one has to control on the boundary.}

-Throughout this work, we will be considering an $n$-dimensional unit-regular, cyclic (mod 2) integral Brakke flow $\mathcal{M}$ that encounters only spherical or neck-pinch singularities, evolving from the smoothly embedded, closed hypersurface $M^n\subset\mathbb{R}^{n+1}$.
-We recall the definition of such singularities. \begin{defn} A singularity is said to be \begin{enumerate}[(a)] \item \textit{spherical} if it has the shrinking sphere $ (-\infty , 0) \ni t \mapsto \mathbb{S}^{n}(\sqrt{-2nt})\times \mathbb{R}$ as a tangent flow \item a \textit{neck-pinch} if it has the shrinking cylinder $ (-\infty , 0) \ni t \mapsto \mathbb{S}^{n-1}(\sqrt{-2(n-1)t})\times \mathbb{R}$ as a tangent flow. \end{enumerate} \end{defn} By the work of Hershkovits-White \cite{hershwhite}, and the resolution of the mean convex neighbourhood conjecture, \cite{chh18} and \cite{chhw19}, a level set flow with only these singularities does not fatten.
+Throughout this work, we will be considering an $n$-dimensional unit-regular, cyclic (mod 2) integral Brakke flow $\mathcal{M}$ that encounters only spherical or neck-pinch singularities (with multiplicity one), evolving from the smoothly embedded, closed hypersurface $M^n\subset\mathbb{R}^{n+1}$.
+We recall the definition of such singularities. \begin{defn} A (multiplicity-one) singularity is said to be \begin{enumerate}[(a)] \item \textit{spherical} if it has the shrinking sphere $ (-\infty , 0) \ni t \mapsto \mathbb{S}^{n}(\sqrt{-2nt})\times \mathbb{R}$ as a tangent flow \item a \textit{neck-pinch} if it has the shrinking cylinder $ (-\infty , 0) \ni t \mapsto \mathbb{S}^{n-1}(\sqrt{-2(n-1)t})\times \mathbb{R}$ as a tangent flow. \end{enumerate} \end{defn} By the work of Hershkovits-White \cite{hershwhite}, and the resolution of the mean convex neighbourhood conjecture, a level set flow with only these singularities does not fatten.
+Moreover, these results, plus the recent work \cite{ccms21}, provide the tools required to prove a uniqueness theorem for weak mean curvature flows with only spherical and neck-pinch singularities.
+In Theorem \ref{bigunique}, we show that if the outer flow from a given hypersurface $M^n\subset\mathbb{R}^{n+1}$ encounters only spherical and neck-pinch singularities, then it is the unique, unit-regular, cyclic (mod 2), integral Brakke flow starting from $M$.
+For readers unfamiliar with such terminology, we refer to Section \ref{prelim}.